The Use of Fuzzy Logic in Classification

-Department of Computer Science and Engineering
+Department of Electrical and Computer Engineering

 Brief Biography of the Speaker: